jamieeeeeeeeeeeeeeee/picoduck/README.md

 Unsupported commands:
 * MENU / APP
-* MOUSE COMMANDS!
-Mouse support is implemented, but commands are not!
+* Mouse support is implemented, but commands are not!
 * DEL
 * DEFAULT_DELAY / DEFAULTDELAY
 * The Button / LED / ATTACKMODE / Logical Operations etc..